FlorianWilk/SpotMicroAI/README.md

 Other questions occasionally surface on other location such as on Thingiverse or on robotshop.com.
 We do our best answers these as we see them, but if you want to be heard the best way is either on SpotMicro.org or on slack.

 As a community we do have some small expenses such as web hosting fees and occasional developing fees.
 In the future, we would also like to hold events and competitions.
 To anyone who finds enjoyment or education in this project we appreciate the financial support you're able to give.
-(INSERT LINKS FOR DONATIONS).
+Donations coming soon.

 All donations stay in the community and go towards future development.